Resources for You

 Before Using Aspirin to Lower Your Risk of Heart Attack or Stroke, Here is What You Should Know

-Aspirin.
-It's often thought of as one of those harmless over-the-counter drugs that you've relied on for years to fight pain, swelling, headache and fever.
-Now you're hearing that it can also lower your risk of a heart attack, some kinds of strokes and other very specific heart and blood vessel diseases.
-Then why not use an aspirin a day?
-No need to bother your health professional with questions about something so simple, right?
-Wrong.
-Although aspirin may seem like a quick and easy solution to any fears you might have, it's not as simple as you think.
+Aspirin is often thought of as a harmless over-the-counter (OTC) drug that’s been relied on for years to treat pain and fever.
+Now you're hearing that it can also lower your risk of a heart attack and some kinds of strokes.
+Aspirin may seem like a quick-and-easy way to decrease these risks, but it's not as simple as you think.

-Remember, not all over-the-counter pain relievers are the same.
-Aspirin products have been found to lower the risk of a heart attack and clot-related stroke for people who already have evidence of poor blood flow to the heart or brain.
-But, not all over-the-counter pain relievers have aspirin.
-Read the label carefully.
-Some drug products combine aspirin with other pain relievers or with certain other ingredients and should not be used for long-term aspirin treatment.
-If you have questions talk to your health professional.
+Not all over-the-counter pain relievers contain aspirin.
+If your health care provider prescribes daily aspirin to lower the risk of a heart attack and clot-related stroke, read the labels carefully to make sure you have the right product.
+Some drugs combine aspirin with other pain relievers or other ingredients and should not be used for long-term aspirin therapy.
+If you have questions talk to a health professional.

 Before you use aspirin to lower your risk of heart attack and stroke, talk to a health professional.
 It could save your life.